Can we imitate the principal investor's behavior to learn option price?: Introduction

-Limitations of traditional models motivate us to develop an innovational way that characterizes asset price movements by behavioral analysis with the aid of DNNs.
-This paper focuses on equity options and accordingly underlying assets refer only to stocks.
-We choose Markov Decision Process (MDP) \cite{MDP} to associate the investor's motive/behavior with stock price changes.
-At each time step, MDP is in a state (spot price of the underlying stock in our scenario) and the decision maker (Principal Investor (PI)) chooses an action (PI's decision) based on the current state.
-PI is defined as the collection of investors who have a leading influence on stock market and PI's decision indicates the quantity of the capital that PI chooses to invest in or sell out a particular underlying stock.
-We approximately quantize PI's decision with the accessible features of the equities pricing data.
-Our MDP is thought to be non-deterministic as it randomly moves into a new state with a probability that is influenced by the chosen action.
+The interaction between the PI's decision and stock price changes can be described by a non-deterministic Markov Decision Process (MDP) \cite{MDP}.
+At each time step, MDP is in a state (spot price of the underlying stock) and the decision maker chooses an action (the PI's decision) based on the current state.
+MDP then randomly moves into a new state with a probability that is influenced by the chosen action.